overblog/ThriftBundle/README.md

 For example: MyNameSpace/MyBundle/ThriftDefinition/Service.thrift

-We must now configure the compiler to build the right files.
+You need to configure the compiler to build the right files.

 ```yml
 #app/config/config.yml